 Sometimes mostly because you did get to go home, and you know of many who didn’t.
 So many, over 6,000, have no home to go home to.
 People who have lost everything they owned, all their memories, all of their “life moments” in a matter of minutes.

 The magnitude and pace of the fires that hit wine country, Sonoma and Napa, were unfathomed.
-The intensity, the speed in which they traveled, was fast and furious.
+The intensity, the speed at which they traveled, was fast and furious.
 Residents had literally minutes to evacuate down roads that were burning on both sides.
 Freeways were turned into one-way streets.
 People were surprised to find cars going northbound in the southbound lanes.

 And vice versa.